gabehoban/matlabCharRec/README.md

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/gabehoban/matlabCharRec/master/CorrectSolution.png" /></div>
 Figure 1 shows how the training image on the left correctly classified the testing image on the right as the number 9.
 While using the Euclidean distance is simple, it is not perfect.
 As seen in Figure 2, the program failed to differentiate the number 8 on the left to the number one on the right.
 By comparing the testLabel and the trainLabel, it can be determined if the digit recognition is accurate.
 <div style="text-align:center"><img src="https://raw.githubusercontent.com/gabehoban/matlabCharRec/master/IncorrectSolution.png" /></div>

+# Conclusion
+In this project, a set of data is split into two separate groups, one with 100 images and another with the other 4900 images.
+It is important to point out that from finding the minimum Euclidean distance for each number, it can be matched to a separate image in the testing images.
+In order to increase the accuracy of the program, it would need a much larger data set of images.